-I am currently a Junior Research Fellow at the University of Oxford .
-Beginning in 2015, I will be a Lecturer in the Department of Philosophy at the University of Sydney .
-Beforehand, I was finishing my PhD in philosophy at MIT.
+I am currently a Junior Research Fellow at the University of Oxford.
+Beginning in 2015, I will be a Lecturer in the Department of Philosophy at the University of Sydney.
+Beforehand, I was an undergraduate at Princeton and a PhD student in philosophy at MIT.

 I work mainly in epistemology and decision theory.